Over the Summer, one of my big tasks is to overhaul my studio website.

 Up until now, I’ve always gone with the latter perspective.
-I would include oodles of information for prospective students including all my policies, tons of testimonies interspersed throughout the whole site, links to articles on “finding the right teacher for you” and more.
+I would include oodles of information for prospective students, including all my policies, tons of testimonies interspersed throughout the site, links to articles on “finding the right teacher for you,” and more.

-I also included lots of resources for current students such as the annual studio calendar, articles on practice tips, policies, etc.
+I also included many resources for current students, such as the annual studio calendar, articles on practice tips, policies, etc.

-Over the last few years, I’ve really been trying to pay attention to my studio families and how much they’re using the website.
+Over the last few years, I’ve been trying to pay attention to my studio families and how much they use the website.
 The answer?

 People want information delivered directly to them.
 My families rely on emails directly from me, text messages, and the monthly newsletter (which they don’t even always read.

 How I Handled It

 I now look at my studio website as a means of communicating directly to the prospective student only.

 This year, I vowed to minimize and simplify.
 I’m going bare-bones, and I already feel like a weight has lifted.